The European Credit Transfer and Accumulation System (ECTS)

 The curriculum of the IMPRS-SHH is certificated by ECTS.
 This connection allows comparability of training in an international context.
 There are three categories for learning outcomes – knowledge, skills and competence.
 All these categories are covered by the IMPRS-SHH curriculum with its three pillars.

 One credit is equivalent of a workload of approximately 25-30 hours including the time needed for preparation and wrap-up.

 Credit requirements of the IMPRS-SHH are modest.
-According to the doctoral regulations, a student completes the equivalent of at least 24 credits by choosing courses which are suitable with respect to her/his special area of study and her/his interests.
+According to the doctoral regulations, a doctoral researcher completes the equivalent of at least 24 credits by choosing courses which are suitable with respect to their special area of study and their interests.
 In other words: 24 ECTS points correspond to 600-720 hours = 75-90 working days = 15 to 18 weeks.
-This means that a student can – theoretically – collect all her/his ECTS points in one semester.
+This means that doctoral researchers can – theoretically – collect all their ECTS points in one semester.